-At the law offices of Overson & Sheen, we take a precise and proactive approach to every case we handle, because we believe in fighting aggressively to see that every defendant’s Constitutional rights are firmly upheld and rigorously protected throughout the legal process.
+At the law offices of Overson Law, PLLC, we take a precise and proactive approach to every case we handle, because we believe in fighting aggressively to see that every defendant’s Constitutional rights are firmly upheld and rigorously protected throughout the legal process.
 We will carefully analyze the allegations against you to identify vulnerabilities and weak spots in the prosecution’s case, and will build a strategic defense strategy accordingly.
 Depending on the circumstances, it may be possible to obtain lesser penalties, or even have your case dismissed altogether.

 Criminal attorney Darwin Overson has more than 16 years of experience defending adults and juveniles who have been accused of threatening terrorism and acts of violence.
 He handles cases in Box Elder County, Cache County, Duchesne County, Morgan County, Rich County, Salt Lake County, Summit County, Tooele County, Wasatch County, Weber County, and throughout the state of Utah.
 If one of your family members is being detained in a county jail or holding center, Darwin Overson is prepared to make emergency visits as necessary.
 Do not speak to the police – contact our law offices immediately for assistance.